 How Resource Graph is kept current

-When an Azure resource is updated, Resource Graph is notified by Resource Manager of the change.
-Resource Graph then updates its database.
-Resource Graph also does a regular full scan.
-This scan ensures that Resource Graph data is current if there are missed notifications or when a resource is updated outside of Resource Manager.
+When an Azure resource is updated, Azure Resource Manager notifies Azure Resource Graph about the change.
+Azure Resource Graph then updates its database.
+Azure Resource Graph also does a regular full scan.
+This scan ensures that Azure Resource Graph data is current if there are missed notifications or when a resource is updated outside of Azure Resource Manager.

 Resource Graph uses a